From the Wild West to modern rock and roll, history is full of outrageous teeth tales. Here are some of our favorites.

 Beatles or Rolling Stones?

-At some point in the 1980s, Rolling Stones frontman Mick jagger had a small, white diamond implanted in his upper right front tooth.
+At some point in the 1980s, Rolling Stones frontman Mick Jagger had a small, white diamond implanted in his upper right front tooth.
 It is reported to only be visible in certain light from just the right angle.
-But the white diamond wasn't his first choice.
+But the white diamond wasn’t his first choice.
 Jagger originally had a green emerald in its place, eventually removing it after too many people told him he had spinach stuck in his teeth.
 Eww.

 The other half of the rock rivals has their own tale.
 The story goes that in the late 1960s, after visiting the dentist and having a tooth pulled, Beatles legend John Lennon brought the tooth home and offered it to his housekeeper.
+It turns out her daughter was a huge Beatles fan and he thought she might want the tooth.
+She did, and the tooth stayed with the family for over 30 years.

 Brush or give me 20